Agfiras/CIFAR-10-Classifier-with-Adversarial-Option/README.md

 **Firas Ajengui**
 University of Szeged
 Master’s Student in Computer Science
-Trained on Google Colab, deployed with Streamlit on Hugging Face Spaces
+Trained on Google Colab, deployed with Streamlit on Hugging Face Spaces, and flask API on render.com